-One of Victory Electric’s most unique and exciting community programs is the CoBank Sharing Success program, a matching grant opportunity, capped at $15,000, open to local nonprofit organizations.
+One of Victory Electric’s most unique and exciting community programs is the CoBank Sharing Success grant program, open to local nonprofit organizations.
 Aimed at supporting local communities and people, the grant is made possible by Victory Electric’s governing board of trustees, in partnership with CoBank – a national nonprofit cooperative bank owned by the rural American cooperatives it services.

 “Thanks to the generosity of Victory Electric’s board of trustees and CoBank, the Sharing Success Grant enables us to give back to the communities we serve,” said Shane Laws, CEO of Victory Electric.
 “We urge all eligible nonprofits to take advantage of Sharing Success and together we can make a meaningful impact in rural Kansas.”

 The annual CoBank Sharing Success grant opportunity, capped at $20,000, is made possible by Victory Electric's governing board of trustees, in partnership with CoBank - a national nonprofit cooperative bank owned by the rural American cooperatives it services, including Victory Electric.
 The matching grant program is designed to celebrate the vital role that cooperatives play in individual communities across the country.
 CoBank states that partnering with their members to support worthy causes they care about is a great way for them to make a positive difference and fulfill its mission of service to rural America.
 Victory Electric will choose between 1 and 3 organizations to receive a portion of the $20,000 grant.